Sinking of Prince of Wales and Repulse: Hostilities commence

 No. 453 Squadron RAAF, which was to provide air cover for Force Z, was not kept informed of the ships' position.
 No radio request for air cover was sent until one was sent by the commander of Repulse an hour after the Japanese attack began.
 Flight Lieutenant Vigors proposed a plan to keep six aircraft over Force Z during daylight, but this was declined by Phillips.
-After the war, Vigors remained bitter towards him for his failure to call for air support on time.
+After the war, Vigors remained bitter towards Phillips for his failure to call for air support on time.
 He later commented, "I reckon this must have been the last battle in which the Navy reckoned they could get along without the RAF.
 A pretty damned costly way of learning.
 Phillips had known that he was being shadowed the night before, and also at dawn that day.
 He did not call for air support.
 He was attacked and still did not call for help."
-Daytime air cover off the coast was also offered by Wing Commander Wilfred Clouston of No. 488 Squadron RNZAF, but his plan, "Operation Mobile", was also rejected.
+Daytime air cover off the coast was also offered by Wing Commander Wilfred Clouston of No. 488 Squadron RNZAF, but his plan, "Get Mobile", was also rejected.

 Regarding Phillips' decision to proceed without air cover, naval historian Samuel Eliot Morison wrote:

 Those who make the decisions in war are constantly weighing certain risks against possible gains.
 At the outset of hostilities [US] Admiral Hart thought of sending his small striking force north of Luzon to challenge Japanese communications, but decided that the risk to his ships outweighed the possible gain because the enemy had won control of the air.
 Admiral Phillips had precisely the same problem in Malaya.
 Should he steam into the Gulf of Siam and expose his ships to air attack from Indochina in the hope of breaking enemy communications with their landing force?
 He decided to take the chance.
 With the Royal Air Force and the British Army fighting for their lives, the Royal Navy could not be true to its tradition by remaining idly at anchor.

 Departure

 After receiving word of a Japanese convoy bound for Malaya, Force Z, consisting of Prince of Wales, Repulse, Electra, Express, Vampire and Tenedos, sailed from Singapore at 17:10 on 8 December.
 Phillips hoped to attack off Singora on 10 December; had he departed one day sooner, he might have achieved his objective without coming under air attack at all, for the Japanese squadrons had not yet arrived.

 At 07:13 on 9 December, Force Z passed the Anambas Islands to the east, and turned to a new course of 330 degrees, later changing to 345 degrees.
-Force Z was overflown by two Japanese reconnaissance aircraft, but not reported, before being spotted by Japanese submarine I-65 at 14:00 on 9 December, which shadowed the British ships for five hours, radioing their positions.
+Force Z was overflown by two Japanese reconnaissance aircraft, but not reported, before being spotted at 14:00 on 9 December by Japanese submarine I-65, which shadowed the British ships for five hours, radioing their positions.
 Phillips was unaware he was being tracked.
 After this contact report, Vice Admiral Jisaburō Ozawa, in command of the invasion force, ordered most of his warships to escort the empty transports back to Cam Ranh Bay in southern Vietnam.